Our Muslim-Christian connection continues

 No registration needed – just show up!

 St. Odilia has a great tradition of parishioner-led book clubs, meeting here at the church, in parishioners’ homes, or at nearby libraries or restaurants.
 Some of the groups have been meeting for decades – they’ve been a treasured community connection.
 Our longtime “Spirituality Book Club” has switched to daytime meetings, on the third Thursday of every month, at a cozy, family-run restaurant just a couple of miles from here, in Roseville, and is inviting more parishioners to join them.
-At the September meeting, they’ll be choosing this year’s books, so bring your suggestions.
+At the September meeting, they chose this year’s books; click HERE to see the reading list.
 For further information, contact Mary Jo Rourke, 651-483-1228, email@example.com.

 “Living the Scriptures”